Dentistry has the power to transform lives.

 The University of Queensland has a rural access scheme.
-You need to have lived in an RA 2-5 postcode, for at least 5 consecutive years or 10 cumulative years.
+You need to have lived in an RA 2-5 postcode, for at least five consecutive years or 10 cumulative years.
 They also have an Aboriginal and Torres Strait Islander Admission Pathway.
 Click on the links for more details on eligibility and how to apply.

 You can apply to the following bachelor programs after completing a degree:

-If you are successful on the 3 year Bachelor of Dental Health Science, you’ll seamlessly be moved to the 2 year Master of Dentistry program, which will allow registration with the General Dental Council.
+If you are successful on the 3-year Bachelor of Dental Health Science, you’ll seamlessly be moved to the 2-year Master of Dentistry program, which will allow registration with the General Dental Council.

 In 2021, a GPA of 5.75 on a 7 point scale was needed to be considered for an offer.
 This doesn't guarantee a place on the course however.
 If your course doesn't generate a GPA, you will be unable to apply.

-You can apply with your GPA for the 5 year Bachelor of Dental Surgery.
+You can apply with your GPA for the 5-year Bachelor of Dental Surgery.
 You need to have a minimum GPA of 5.0 to be eligible to apply.
 You’ll also need to meet the subject prerequisites which are as follows:

 One subject chosen from: